uri-chandler/wait-for-stuff/README.md

 <br /><br />

+---
 ## Install
 ```
 npm install wait-for-stuff
 ```

+---
 ## How it works
-behind the scenes, `wait-for-stuff` uses [deasync](https://www.npmjs.com/package/deasync) to do it's magic.
+Behind the scenes, `wait-for-stuff` uses [deasync](https://www.npmjs.com/package/deasync) to do it's magic.

-this basically means that you can **write your code in a linear, sequential manner - while still allowing async operations to complete in the background on the same execution block**.
+This basically means that you can **write your code in a linear, sequential manner - while still allowing async operations to complete in the background on the same execution block**.

 ---
 ## Built-in waiters
 `wait-for-stuff` is designed to be *middleware-oriented* - which is just a fancy way of saying you can add your own "stuff" to "wait for" based on your own logic.

-that said, it also comes with the following built-in waiters
+That said, it also comes with the following built-in waiters:

+**`wait.for.time(seconds)`**
-**`wait.for.time(seconds)`** waits until `seconds` number of seconds pass
+Waits until `seconds` number of seconds pass

 ```javascript
 wait.for.time(3);